 The Rhode Island Chapter's Blue Water Task Force collects water samples for bacterial analysis on a monthly basis year round.
 Volunteers collect samples from fifteen popular recreational areas throughout Rhode Island.
 Once collected, samples are sent to the University of Rhode Island’s Watershed Watch laboratory, where they are analyzed for Fecal Coliform and Enterococcus bacteria.

 The Rhode Island Chapter partners with the University of Rhode Island’s (URI) Watershed Watch program to implement its water testing program.
 Watershed Watch supports volunteers from local municipalities, NGOs and community groups across the state to monitor water quality in RI’s lakes, ponds, streams and coastal waters.
 Scientists at URI provide training, equipment and supplies to all participating volunteers and run a state-certified lab for sample analysis.

-Over the years, there have been close to 50 Surfrider volunteers involved in this program.
-In 2013, Watershed Watch celebrates its 25th anniversary, and the Rhode Island Chapter begins its 14th year of water testing.
-This successful partnership is providing the only source of water quality data at RI’s ocean beaches outside of the narrowly defined summer beach season when the State monitors water quality at licensed bathing beaches only.
-As surfers are in the water year-round and often away from lifeguarded beaches, BWTF data is filling a real need to provide water quality information to ocean users across the state.
+This successful partnership provides the only source of water quality data at RI’s ocean beaches outside of the narrowly defined summer beach season when the State monitors water quality at licensed bathing beaches only.
+As surfers are in the water year-round and often away from lifeguarded beaches, BWTF data is filling the need to provide water quality information to ocean users across the state.

 Here are just a few of the beaches and surf breaks the RI Chapter is monitoring.